-The audit has been conducted in accordance with the methodology outlined in the proposal dated 14th November 2008 that was approved by the Program Manager.
-This methodology was further developed based on subsequent meetings and discussions with the Program Manager.
-An overview of the methodology followed for the audit is provided below:
+The audit was conducted in accordance with the methodology in the proposal dated 20 December 2010 that was approved by the GreenPower Program Manager.
+This methodology was further developed based on subsequent discussions between Perenia and the GreenPower Program Manager.
+An overview of the methodology followed for the audit is below: